cozie-app/cozie-apple-website/docs/privacyPolicy.md

 ## 3rd Party Services
 Cozie uses OneSignal as the provider of push notification services.
 Please see their privacy policy for more information: https://onesignal.com/privacy_policy

+The phone survey button opens a internet browser tab with a third party survey service, e.g., Google Forms or Qualtrix.
+Please see their privacy policy for more information.